-This is an exciting time to be alive, to be elder, to be engaged on behalf of the future!
+This is an exciting time to be alive, to be an elder, to be engaged on behalf of the future!

-Urban resilience is a rising movement of local communities all around the world.
-Public, private and non-profit organizations are part of community resilience.
+Public, private, and nonprofit organizations are part of community resilience.
 For example, since businesses depend on local communities, resources, and infrastructure, regardless of the scope of their markets, they are impacted by extreme weather events, failure of nations to adopt effective responses to climate change, and water crises.

-The resources, drawn from public and non-profit sources, point to community issues in public health, natural resource conservation, urban design, climate literacy and other matters with an eye to accessible engagement for Gray-Greens in community-scale challenges and opportunities.
+These resources, drawn from public and nonprofit sources, point to community issues in public health, natural resource conservation, urban design, climate literacy, and other matters with an eye to accessible engagement for Gray-Greens in community-scale challenges and opportunities.